robertoiaconi/ModifiedLE/README.md

 ```

 The `null`s are intentionally there to avoid potential confusion, as they are calculated within the main script

+All the MESA equation of state parameters, i.e., `species`, `chem_id`s and `net_iso`s, are default values and you should replace them with those in your profile, in this case the file test_profile.data, before moving to the next step

 You are now free to run the MLE solver!